jhap1982/giveituruguay/2012/2012-07-25 - Olympisky Stadium, Kiev, Ukraine/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Can't Stop
+8. Can't Stop
-Meet Me at the Corner
+9. Meet Me at the Corner
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-I Like Dirt
+11. I Like Dirt
-Quixoticelixer tease
+12. Quixoticelixer tease
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-Goodbye Hooray
+16. Goodbye Hooray
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Suck My Kiss
+19. Suck My Kiss
-Ethiopia
+20. Ethiopia
-Give It Away
+21. Give It Away
-Outro Jam
+22. Outro Jam

 ## Notes